47 accredited programs. Compare programs, get details, and request info.

-Certification Requirements: To become a certified Paramedic in California, you must complete an accredited training program and pass the NREMT (National Registry of Emergency Medical Technicians) cognitive and psychomotor exams.
-National Registry of Emergency Medical Technicians certification is recognized nationwide and demonstrates that you meet national standards for emergency medical care.
+Certification Requirements: To become a certified Paramedic in California, you must complete an accredited training program and pass the NREMT cognitive and psychomotor exams.
+National Registry of Emergency Medical Technicians certification is recognized nationwide.

 Program Options: Paramedic programs in California are offered by community colleges, technical schools, fire departments, and private training organizations.
-Programs vary in schedule (full-time, part-time, evening, weekend), format (in-person, hybrid), and duration.
-Most programs include classroom instruction, hands-on skills labs, and clinical rotations to ensure comprehensive preparation.
+Programs vary in schedule, format, and duration, with classroom instruction, hands-on skills labs, and clinical rotations.

 This program offers rigorous training in ALS pre-hospital care, combining classroom, lab, and field experiences.
 It's tailored for those with strong foundational knowledge, providing comprehensive ACLS, PALS, and AMLS certifications.
 Clinical hours are completed at the UC Davis Medical Center, preparing students for advanced paramedic roles.